jugR0jones/jugR0jones/README.md

 Add some interesting things here.

+I've spent a lot of time wandering around the internet, lost.
+But I've decided, in 2022, I'm going to make a better effort to settle down and populate my Github account with useful content.

 ## Career Objective
 To manage a team of talented individuals, that will provide me with the opportunities to apply my skills, knowledge and expertise to create industry leading products.